lee-jason/jasonjl.github.io/_drafts/2022-01-01-engineer-archetypes.md

 ### The Complexity Demon
 Always will try to suggest a more complicated solution first.
 Is more interested in the challenge than addressing the customer's problem.
 Most likely has ulterior motives around career advancement.

+### The AI Evangelist
+Is very bullish on AI.
+Often vibe codes most of their PR.
+Also vibe reviews their PR.

 ### The DOGE fan
 Deleting / Rewriting code at all costs.
 Ignores context in the name of reducing lines of code or rewriting existing features to fit their model.
 Almost always introduces a critical regression and many smaller regressions.